 Buying fresh, unpasteurized milk from a local farm is good for your family's health, good for the farm and good for the environment.
 NOFA/Mass is working to make safe, healthy raw milk easily available in Massachusetts.

-Join us for over 60 workshops, exhibits, an all-day seminar and keynote by Greg Judy, rotational grazier and carbon sequestration advocate.
-It’s fun for the whole family!
-The children’s conference (ages 3-12) provides a lively, interactive way for kids to get educated.
+Join us for over 70 workshops, exhibits, an all-day seminar and keynote speaker.
+Children are welcome and encouraged to attend; the children’s conference (ages 3-12) provides a lively, interactive way for kids to get educated about farming and the natural world.